 WHAT IS THE PILOT PROJECT PROGRAM?

 The UC Davis CounterACT Center’s Emerging Science and Scientists Pilot Project Program funds 1 year projects (limited to $30,000) to new or established investigators seeking to enter the field of medical countermeasure research and with a pilot project complementary to the UC Davis CounterACT Center’s focus.
-Awardees will become part of the UC Davis CounterACT community by attending and participating in monthly Center investigator meetings/workshops during the academic year.
+Awardees will become part of the UC Davis CounterACT community by attending and participating in monthly Center investigator meetings/workshops during the academic year as well as the annual national CounterACT Program meeting.
 The pilot project program is part of overall mission of the NIH CounterACT Program, which is to identify improved medical countermeasures against chemical threats.

 WHO CAN APPLY?

 Early stage and established investigators new to medical countermeasures and chemical threat agent research.
 An early stage investigator is someone who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years.